 “Some also refer to hygge as an “art of creating intimacy” (either with yourself, friends and your home).
 While there’s no one English word to describe hygge, several can be used interchangeably to describe the idea of hygge such as cosiness, charm, happiness, ‘contentness’, security, familiarity, comfort, reassurance, kinship, and simpleness.”

 Because a Hygge home is cozy, bringing low lighting through fireplaces or other means is a common theme.
-Reusing your Christmas lights, twined through earthy ball lanterns will give your home . warm glow while bringing in elements from the outdoors: another hygge theme.
+Reusing your Christmas lights, twined through earthy ball lanterns will give your home a warm glow while bringing in elements from the outdoors: another hygge theme.

 Another principal of hygge is to use soft, cozy textures.
 This can (and should) be accomplished through plenty of soft blankets and warm, snuggly sweaters, but why stop there?
 You can use homey textures like these sweater cozy’s for your fireplace mantel.